Skip to content

 To encrypt an unencrypted snapshot that you take from an unencrypted read replica, complete the following steps:

-1. Create a temporary read replica for the source unencrypted Amazon RDS DB instance.
-In this example, the source unencrypted DB instance is called SOURCE-EU and the temporary read replica is called TEMP-RR.
+1. Create a temporary read replica for the source unencrypted RDS DB instance.
+In this example, the source unencrypted DB instance is SOURCE-EU and the temporary read replica is TEMP-RR.

-2. Connect to TEMP-RR, and monitor the replica lag until Seconds_Behind_Master is stable at value 0.
-The stable value indicates that TEMP-RR is in sync with SOURCE-EU.
+2. Connect to TEMP-RR.
+Then, run the following command to monitor the replica lag until Seconds_Behind_Master is stable at value 0:

 mysql> SHOW SLAVE STATUS \G